Pay for financial advice without using your day-to-day cash

 Long-term care

 Your care in your later years can be expensive.
 As with retirement, there can be a lot of options to consider and different ways to pay for your care.
 Our advisers can help you plan well in advance and reduce the shock factor of the costs and complexity.
-Some of our advisers are members of the Society of Later Life Advisers (SOLLA) which means their expertise in this area is well recognised.
+Some of our advisers are members of the Society of Later Life Advisers (SOLLA), which means that their expertise in this area is well recognised.

 More on long-term care advice